canonical/avalanche-k8s-operator/README.md

 ## Usage

-To use Avalanche, you need to be able tor relate to a charm that supports the `prometheus_scrape` relation interface.
+To use Avalanche, you need to be able to relate to a charm that supports the `prometheus_scrape` relation interface.

 For more information see [INTEGRATING](INTEGRATING.md).